TCU is committed to providing a safe environment for its faculty, staff and students.

 WHY DID I GET A TCU ALERT?

 Contact information for TCU Alert pulls from an internal database maintained by the University for faculty, staff and students.
-This information may include home phone numbers.
+This information may include home phone numbers if students have added a parent/family member’s phone number in their contact information.
+Inclusion in a student’s contact information is the only way a parent may receive an emergency alert; parents do not have individual records within the system.

 WHEN DOES TCU SEND WEATHER ALERTS?